Rainbow Family of Living Light Ethnography

 Try to buy local by ordering People of the Rainbow from your local independent bookstore!

 bullet.gif (1145 bytes)Lowest Available Internet Price - Follow this link to see a comparative listing of internet bookstore prices for People of the Rainbow.
 I am not familiar with all of these vendors so you are on your own.
 Prices change daily.
-Lowest new price as of summer 2009 is $17.05(usd) plus shipping.
+Lowest new price as of Fall 2011 is $24.95(usd) plus shipping.

 Links to Related Sites